da-mkay/ng-builder-electron/README.md

 **mainBuilder**: `'@da-mkay/ng-builder-typescript' | '@richapps/ngnode'`\
 (default: `'@da-mkay/ng-builder-typescript'`)\
 The builder to use for the code that will be run in electron's main process.
 Use '@da-mkay/ng-builder-typescript' if you plan to create a simple main project (uses just a typescript compiler).
 Use '@richapps/ngnode' if your main project will be more complex (uses webpack to bundle the project).
+(At the time this version of @da-mkay/ng-builder-electron was released, @richapps/ngnode was not yet fully Angular 12 compatible)

 **enableNodeIntegration**: `boolean`\
 (default: `false`)\